kenjdavidson/himama-clock/README.md

 With an extra day I'd spend time cleaning up the look and feel of the form:

+- [ ] Validation updates:
+- [ ] Should not be able to clock in/out while not expecting (ie. if last was clock out, cannot clock out again)
 - [ ] Clean up the punch clock form to stop/disallow saving password info
 - [ ] Fix the issue with `DELETE /path` not working
 - [ ] Cleanup look and feel